Monday, August 11, 2025

 Developers of the tool pitch SSMSBoost as an add-in for SQL Server Management Studio with extended SSMS features that were designed to speed up daily tasks and prevent developers from occasional loss.
 The tool is packed with a lot of useful features that include managing preferred server connections, switching between preferred and recent connections, setting connection coloring, creating alert messages for important connections, etc.

 Besides, SSMSBoost simplifies the work with SQL objects, for example, the ‘go to definition’ feature, object scripting, object names management, and object location in Object Explorer.
-With auto replacements, developers can accelerate commands or snippets input.
+With auto replacements, developers can accelerate commands or snippet input.

 dbForge SQL Complete add-in for SSMS review

 When thinking about something similar to SSMS software, dbForge SQL Complete can be on top of its alternatives, and it’s no surprise.
 The tool is a full-featured and advanced IntelliSense-style SQL autocompletion add-in for Visual Studio and SQL Server Management Studio.
-The focus on code refactoring, code completion, and SQL formatting features helps developers write stable and error-free SQL code much faster, thus, augmenting their productivity leaps and bounds better.
+The focus on code refactoring, code completion, and SQL formatting features helps developers write stable and error-free SQL code much faster, thus augmenting their productivity leaps and bounds better.

 Conclusion